MicrosoftDocs/sql-docs/docs/advanced-analytics/package-management/install-python-packages-standard-tools.md

 If you are installing Python packages on a server with no Internet access, you must download the WHL file from a computer with Internet access and then copy the file to the server.

-For example, on an Internet-connected computer you can download the file `cntk-2.1-cp35-cp35m-win_amd64.whl` from this site [https://cntk.ai/PythonWheel/CPU-Only](https://cntk.ai/PythonWheel/CPU-Only/cntk-2.1-cp35-cp35m-win_amd64.whl), and then copy the file to a local folder on the SQL Server computer.
+For example, on an Internet-connected computer you can download the file `cntk-2.1-cp35-cp35m-win_amd64.whl` from the site [https://cntk.ai/PythonWheel/CPU-Only](https://cntk.ai/PythonWheel/CPU-Only/cntk-2.1-cp35-cp35m-win_amd64.whl), and then copy the file to a local folder on the SQL Server computer.

 > [!IMPORTANT]
 > Make sure that you get the Windows version of the package.
 If the file ends in .gz, it's probably not the right version.

-For information about downloads for multiple platforms and for multiple Python versions of the CNTK framework, see [Setup CNTK on your machine](https://docs.microsoft.com/cognitive-toolkit/Setup-CNTK-on-your-machine).
+For information about downloads of the CNTK framework for multiple platforms and for multiple Python versions, see [Setup CNTK on your machine](https://docs.microsoft.com/cognitive-toolkit/Setup-CNTK-on-your-machine).

 ### Locate the Python library